RichardHightower/parsers-in-java/README.md

 ```

 Lower is better.
+It should be noted that Boon 1 was taking 200+ seconds when I first ran this test.
+I had to make some changes to get Boon 1 to this level.
+It was actually one small change. ;)
+I love profilers.

-Here is the JSON for the small json file:
+Here is the JSON for the small json file (large JSON file is below):

 ```json
 {